 The oscilloscope runs and fills a memory segment for each trigger event.
-When the oscilloscope is busy acquiring multiple segments, the progress is displayed on screen.
+When the oscilloscope is busy acquiring multiple segments, the progress is displayed in the upper right area of the display.
 The oscilloscope continues to trigger until memory is filled, then the oscilloscope stops.

 If the signal you are measuring has more than about 1 s of inactivity, consider selecting the Normal trigger mode to prevent AutoTriggering.
-See "To select the Auto or Normal trigger mode" on page 208.
+See "To select the Auto or Normal trigger mode" on page 174.